Pediatric Constipation Medication

 Medication Summary

 The key to pharmacotherapy is to use a sufficient amount of laxative to produce the desired effect.
 The intermittent use of stimulant laxatives may be necessary in some children; however, routine usage of these agents in young children is not generally recommended.
-Continuous laxative therapy may be required for a number of months until the child extinguishes the association between pain and the passage of bowel movements.
+Continuous laxative therapy may be required for a number of months until the association between pain and the passage of bowel movements has been extinguished.

 Osmotic Laxatives